Merzasphor/MWSE/docs/source/lua/type/tes3factionRank.rst

 ----------------------------------------------------------------------------------------------------

 `attributes`_ (`table`_)
+    Read-only.
 An array-style table holding the two attribute requirements.

 `reputation`_ (`number`_)
     The reputation requirement to advance to this rank.

 `skills`_ (`table`_)
+    Read-only.
 An array-style table holding the two skill requirements.

 .. toctree::
     :hidden: